NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Warmup steps
 #################################
-Number of warpup steps determines how quickly the scheduler will reach the peak learning rate during model training.
+Number of warmup steps determines how quickly the scheduler will reach the peak learning rate during model training.
 One step equals a global batch size.
 If you increase the learning rate too fast, the model may diverge.
 The recommended number of steps is 8000-10000.
 If your model diverges, then you can try increasing this parameter.

 Now we can plot our learning rate for CosineAnnealing schedule: